News

 Due to its unique ingredients and the effects of global expansion, one recurring question often arises: Is Cachaça the same as rum?

-In this article, we have the privilege to share this debate with Philip Gillier (rum export consultant) and Pedro Paiva (owner of Alba Distillery), so let’s get to know their visions:
+In this article, we have the privilege to share this debate with Philip Gillier (International Sales Manager for Magnifica Cachaça and Export Rum Consultant) and Pedro Paiva (owner of Alba Distillery), so let’s get to know their visions:

-Philip Gillier: Cachaça has Historical Legacy and Unique Standards
+Philip Gillier: Cachaça has a Historical Legacy and Unique Standards

 Since the 16th century, Cachaça has been one of the distilled spirits produced in Brazil.
 In fact, it is the first recorded spirit in Latin America, predating Caribbean rum by 100 years.
 This chronology highlights that Cachaça came before rum, making it clear that they are not the same.